EthanForrestCarr/Module08Challenge/README.md

 [![License Badge](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description
 Vehicle Builder is a TypeScript command-line application that allows users to create, manage, and interact with a variety of vehicles.
-Initially designed for cars, the application has been expanded to include motorbikes and trucks.
-Users can either build a new vehicle or select an existing one, and then perform specific actions such as popping a wheelie or towing another vehicle.
+Initially developed for cars, the application has been expanded to include motorbikes and trucks.
+Users can either build a new vehicle or select an existing one, and then perform specific actions like popping a wheelie or towing another vehicle.
 The application is interactive, guiding users through vehicle creation, selection, and action menus until they choose to exit.

 ## Table of Contents
 - [Installation](#installation)